gabehollombe-aws/step-functions-workshop/website/content/50_fleshing_out_our_workflow/10_starting_workflow_execution_via_api.md

 weight = 10
 +++

-## Starting our workflow when a new application is submitted

 In our Pending Review state, we want to have the state machine call out to the Account Applications service to flag the application for review, and then to pause and wait for a callback from the Account Applications service, which will occur after a human reviews the application and makes a decision.
 Of course, in order for our step function to notify the Account Applications service that a record should be flagged, it’s going to need to pass it an application ID.
 And the only way the step function will be able to pass an ID back to our applications service is if we include an ID as part of the application information when the step function execution starts.
 Let’s take care of this now.

 To do this, we will integrate our Account Applications service with our application processing step function, starting a new execution each time a new application is submitted to the service.
 When we start the execution, in addition to passing the applicant’s name and address as input (so the name and address checks can execute), we’ll also pass in the application ID so that the step function can execute the Account Applications service’s FlagApplication function to flag applications for review.